Who Made Huckabee?: Beginning

-The 2007–2008 Writers Guild of America (WGA) strike, which began in November 2007, all but crippled the United States' entertainment industry.
+The 2007–2008 Writers Guild of America (WGA) strike, which began in November 2007, strongly affected the United States' entertainment industry.
 Virtually all scripted Hollywood shows were expected to shut down by the week of December 19, 2007.
 Hollywood journalist Nikki Finke reported, "CEOs are determined to write off not just the rest of this TV season (including the Back 9 of scripted series), but also pilot season and the 2008/2009 schedule as well.
 Indeed, network orders for reality TV shows are pouring into the agencies right now."

 Of the "Big Four" networks—CBS, ABC, NBC and Fox—NBC had the most severe ad shortfall as its prime time ratings declined sharply; none of its new shows achieved breakout success.
 Moreover, during 2007, NBC saw its prime time 18-to-49-year-old viewership drop by 11%, CBS dropped the same demographic by 10%, and ABC lost 5%.

 Although he is a WGA member who pledged support for the writers, O'Brien announced that following the collapse of negotiations, Late Night with Conan O'Brien would return to air on January 2, 2008, without writers, citing his non-writing staff facing layoffs as the main reason.
 Later, Stewart and Colbert announced that their shows, The Daily Show and The Colbert Report, would also return without writers on January 7, 2008.
 To show respect to the picketing writers, The Daily Show was renamed, for the duration of the strike, A Daily Show with Jon Stewart.
 Similarly, The Colbert Report was rebranded as The Colbert Report (with hard T's) for its first new episode since the strike began.
 On January 2, 2008, Late Night featured a small musical segment at the beginning of the show detailing O'Brien's newly grown beard in a similar show of support for the striking writers.

 Huckabee generated a considerable following of young voters during his campaign, primarily because of his support of the Fair Tax as well as his concerns about global warming, education, and several other issues typically not referred to by Republicans.
 Most notable is the following Huckabee gathered among the younger crowd via the internet.
 Huck's Army, an online grassroots coalition and volunteer think tank, is largely composed of younger, more technologically savvy adherents.
 So productive was this group that it received national media attention and was credited by Huckabee as "the secret weapon of our campaign".